rials13/Linux-Hypervisor/README.md

 - 16x Slot 3: R9 290 - primary (original plan was to pass AMD card through but had trouble getting MacOS to work with this card)
 - 16x Slot 4: Fresco Logic FL1100 USB 3.0 - passed through to VMs

+- Corsair F120 for boot ssd and host OS
+- Intel SSD for VM storage

 This motherboard does not properly separate iommu groups so ACS override patch it required.

 **Step 1: Enabling IOMMU**